-Parents of a child or children involved will be told about the allegation as soon as possible if they do not already know of it.
+Parents of a child or children involved will be told about the concern/allegation as soon as possible if they do not already know of it.
 However, where a strategy discussion is required, or Police or Children's Social Care services need to be involved, the Case Manager will not do so until those agencies have been consulted and have agreed what information can be disclosed to the parents.
-Parents will also be kept informed about the progress of the case and told the outcome where there is not a criminal prosecution, including the outcome (in confidence) of any disciplinary process.
+Parents will also be kept informed about the progress of the case, only in relation to their child - no information can be shared regarding the staff member and informed of the outcome where there is not a criminal prosecution, including the outcome (in confidence) of any disciplinary process.

-Parents will also be made aware of the requirement to maintain confidentiality about any allegations made against teachers or other staff whilst investigations are ongoing.
+Parents will also be made aware of the requirement to maintain confidentiality about any concerns/allegations made against teachers or other staff whilst investigations are ongoing.
 Where parents wish to apply to the court to have reporting restrictions removed, they will be advised to seek legal advice.